-Bradley Beal is back in action, but the Nets tear through Wizards for a lopsided win
+Bradley Beal is back in action, but the Nets tear through the Wizards for a lopsided win

 Nothing was falling early for the Wizards.
 They ended the first quarter with just eight field goals and were particularly sloppy from three-point range, hitting just 3 of 13 attempts and failing to capture the momentum that might’ve been their only hope against a roster with so many elite scoring options.

-Wizards Coach Wes Unseld Jr. threw a few different bodies at Durant, using Kyle Kuzma, Daniel Gafford, Kentavious Caldwell-Pope and Deni Avdija at different points.
+Unseld threw a few different bodies at Durant, using Kyle Kuzma, Daniel Gafford, Kentavious Caldwell-Pope and Deni Avdija at different points.
 None gave Durant much trouble.

 The 6-foot-10 swingman cruised to 25 points on 9-for-17 shooting and added eight rebounds and four assists in 35 minutes, selectively taking his shots and simply rising up over smaller Wizards defenders when challenged.